FTMahringer/FTMahringer/README.md

 ### <div align="center">I'm Fynn, a student learning the art of coding and programming for 5 years in the HTBLA-Steyr</div>

-- 🌱 I’m currently learning Java
+- 🌱 I’m currently deepening my knowlege about Java and trying out PHP (Symfony

 - ⚡ Fun fact: I use tabs over spaces